Age-Old Wisdom meets Modern Tools

-- Onion seeds are short-lived.
-If planting seeds indoors, start with fresh seeds each year.
+- If planting from seed, bear in mind that onion seeds are short-lived, so start with fresh seeds each year.
 Start seeds indoors about 6 weeks before transplanting to the garden.

-- Think of onions as a leaf crop, not a root crop.
-When planting onion sets, don’t bury them more than 1 inch under the soil.
+- When planting onion sets, plant them between 2 and 6 inches apart, and don’t bury them more than 1 inch under the soil.